dapangmao/minitwit/README.md

   u.following.append(whom_id)
   u.put()
 ```
-People with experience in ORM such as [SQLAlchemy]()
+People with experience in ORM such as [SQLAlchemy](http://www.sqlalchemy.org/) will be comfortable to implement the changes.

 ####Setp4: testing and deployment
 Without the schema file, now the minitwit is a real single file web app.
+It's time to use GAE SDK to test it locally, or eventually push it to the cloud.
+On [GAE](https://appengine.google.com/), We can check any error or warning through the `Logs` tab to find bugs, or view the raw data through the `Datastore Viewer` tab.

 In conclusion, GAE has a few advantages and disadvantages to work with Flask as a web app.
 - Pro: